MD

 Gartner’s Perspective

-Gartner has consistently emphasized that modern Enterprise Architecture must shift from control-centric oversight to business-outcome enablement.
+Modern Enterprise Architecture must shift from control-centric oversight to business-outcome enablement.
 Architecture should establish guardrails, not gatekeeping structures.

 Agility without guardrails becomes fragmentation.
+Governance without adaptability becomes obstruction.

 Academic and Systems Thinking

-Organizational theory, Conway’s Law, and socio-technical systems research all reinforce a central truth: as systems scale, structural coordination becomes essential.
+Organizational theory, Conway’s Law, and socio-technical systems research reinforce a central truth: as systems scale, structural coordination becomes essential.

 Autonomous teams require intentional architecture to remain coherent at enterprise scale.